 Take some time to explore the darker side, from thick, full-bodied stouts and dessert-like porters, to dense, heavy lagers and full-throated and rare Black IPAs.
 Australia is teeming with breweries that are pumping out these styles with a great deal of creativity, often showcasing just how wild and eccentric beer can get during the winter months.

-Take stock of the best dark beers in Australia for winter if you really want to refine your craft beer knowledge and match those moody brews with the weather as effortlessly as you would with a men’s cologne and your most stylish outfits.
+Take stock of the best dark beers in Australia for winter if you really want to refine your craft beer knowledge and match some moody dark malt with the weather as effortlessly as you would with a men’s cologne and your most stylish outfits.

 What You Need To Know About Dark Beer

-Dark beers are all about those warmer, heavier notes like dried fruit, burnt grain, caramel, coffee, molasses, dark chocolate, raisons, liquorice, and toffee.
+Dark beers are all about those warmer, heavier notes like dried fruit, burnt grain, caramel, coffee, molasses, dark chocolate, raisins, liquorice, vanilla bean and toffee.
 The flavour profile is often heavily roasted and hence weighs on the palate much more than a summer beer would.
 The brews are strong, loud, and incredibly distinctive with an overarching roasted malt flavour.

 Porters and stouts are the most common types of dark beers.
 The former style is usually sweeter and tends to lean more towards notes of caramel and molasses, while the latter is often richer and much stronger.
 An obvious example of a stout would be the iconic Irish stout, Guinness – rich, dry, black as night, but still remarkably creamy at every point throughout the palate.

 Because of the gourmand notes in dark beers, they often pair much better with hearty foods.
 Many see them as dessert beers so a nice milk stout would often go well with a cake.
-Guinness and oysters is a classic pairing.
+Guinness and oysters are a classic pairing.
 And most dark beers go down very heavily smoked meats like brisket, which many a beer drinker has enjoyed in the past.

 Bridge Road B2 Bomber Mach 10 & 11